dvudd/CI_PP2/README.md

 - As a user, I want to feel the tension of dice rolls
 - As a user, I want to encounter different types of monsters, so the game feels fresh and challenging each time
 - As a returning user, I want to quickly start a new game
-- As a returning user, I want to beat my old score
+- As a returning user, I want to beat my highscore from this session
 \
 [Back to top](#contents)
 ## Features